What’s Better: Separate Audiophile Gear or All-in-One Integrated Components?

 Reading Time: 9 minutes

 In the very early days of musical playback, as far back as the late 1950’s and early 1960’s, most music devotees bought a console audio system.
 These units were the ultimate all-in-one.
-A single, large cabinet housed the power amppreampturntable, tuner, and speakers.
+A single, large cabinet housed the stereo power amppreampaudiophile turntable, tuner, and bookshelf speakers.
 Raise the lid, put on a stack of records, and you were set for hours of music.

 Not especially satisfied with the resolution, dynamics, and/or overall performance of console stereo systems, many audio enthusiasts sought a better solution.
 Manufacturers listened, and in short order, there were systems containing an amp, preamp and tuner.
 Connected to that was predictably a turntable, or in mostly rare instances, a reel-to-reel player.
 Cassette decks and Compact Disc players soon followed.
 Speakers placed somewhere nearby in the room often completed the system.
 Manufacturers of really upper-end, higher-priced gear decided to separate everything, and now systems were incredibly modular.